ersontoffee012/PortfolioProjects/Performance Report 2024/README.md

 4. Review | Publish: See how the report works.

 Sadly I can't publish it I only have the free version of PowerBI.
+# You can download the files above so you can check it on your own and create your own visuals. :D